BrookemWalters/BrookemWalters-Portfolio/Essays/Conclusion & Grade Reflections.md

     -	In this document, I outline how to leverage the `{tidyverse}`: and `{tidycensus}` packages to discover the population trends of Michigan counties, and tidy up variables to join the datasets.

 #### **Create graphical displays and numerical summaries of data for exploratory analysis and presentations**
--	From there, I’ve provided readers with a summary of findings in the *[Exploring the Data With Summary Stats]( https://rpubs.com/ekoorb03/Guides_Summary_Stats)* document.
+-	From there, I’ve provided readers with a summary of findings in the *[The Final Results](https://github.com/BrookemWalters/BrookemWalters-Portfolio/blob/main/Stats%20518%20Final%20Project/Summary%20of%20Findings.md#covid-19-mortality-and-socioeconomic-trends-in-michigan-by-county)* document.
 I’ve created three tables in a `{shiny}` app for a county by county comparison that reveals the average differences from a socioeconomic and COVID-19 mortality rate perspective.

     -	A needed improvement is utilizing a function to change variable names between their descriptive (a format lost in CSV form) and the “tidy” version.